-JOB CREATION AND RETENTION PROGRAM (JCRP) provides discretionary incentives to companies making commitments to attract, create and/or retain at least 200 jobs in Lower Manhattan.
+The Job Creation and Retention Program (JCRP) provides discretionary incentives to companies making commitments to attract, create and/or retain at least 200 jobs in Lower Manhattan.
 The program will run though 2007.
 JCRP is managed by ESD in cooperation with NYC EDC in accordance with a Final Action Plan and an Amended Action Plan accepted and approved by HUD. --JCRP assistance is in the form of job-based grants for companies making a minimum 7 year commitment to Lower Manhattan.
-The amount of assistance is based on several criteria including economic impact, the creation of new employment in Lower Manhattan and the degree of risk of employment leaving Lower Manhattan.--As of March 31, 2006, ESD has offered incentive grants to 125 companies.
-Seventy-seven companies have accepted grant offers worth \$292.6 million to date.
-Of those accepted offers, 74 have received ESD's Board approval, representing 74,405 created and retained jobs in Lower Manhattan and an additional 15,742 jobs retained elsewhere in New York City.
-The value of the ESD Board approved grants is \$290,681,515.
-The program activity figures are lower than the previous quarter's because two projects were withdrawn and grant levels were reduced on eight projects not reaching job growth requirements by their specified dates.--ESD has disbursed all of its original \$170 million allocation for the program and has been drawing on LMDC's \$150 million sub-allocation since August 2003.
-Of the \$150 million sub-allocation from LMDC, ESD has disbursed \$62,566,015 to date.
-As of March 31, 2006, 3 grant disbursements were made totaling \$509,253.
+The amount of assistance is based on several criteria including economic impact, the creation of new employment in Lower Manhattan and the degree of risk of employment leaving Lower Manhattan. --As of June 30, 2006, ESD has offered incentive grants to 127 companies.
+Seventy-nine companies have accepted grant offers worth \$295.7 million to date.
+Of those accepted offers, 74 have received ESDC's Board approval, representing 74,319 created and retained jobs in Lower Manhattan and an additional 15,742 jobs retained elsewhere in New York City.
+The value of the ESD Board approved grants is \$290,473,719. --ESD has disbursed all of its original \$170 million allocation for the program and has been drawing on LMDC's \$150 million sub-allocation since August 2003.
+Of the \$150 million sub-allocation from LMDC, ESD has disbursed \$74,558,219 to date (disbursed basis.)